HarryR/TinyLisp/README.md

 ## Syntax Conventions

+ * Comments begin with a semicolon (;) and continue until the end of the line
  * Symbol names should be `UPPERCASE`
  * Function names should be `lowercase`
  * Functions which modify the environment or their parameters should be suffixed with an `!` exclamation mark.
  * Functions which return either `T` or `NIL` should be suffixed with a `?` question mark.
  * Pairs are constructed using the `.` dot, e.g. `(X .
 Y)`
  * Lists are created by default unless the `.` dot is used, e.g. `(X Y Z)` is equivalent to `(X .
 (Y .
 (Z .
 NIL)))`

 ## Builtin Functions